Geiger Staff Pop-Up Awards Support Community

 “Employee recognition is so important in creating job satisfaction and building a positive workplace culture,” said Hillary, who was one of five staff members whose ideas were chosen by the President’s Advisory Committee on Staff Experience (PACSE) in April.
 She proposed the purchase of $25 Amazon gift cards, 20 of them, for members of the senior team to present to deserving staff members for jobs well done.
 “I also like the idea that the senior team, which often gets tasked with sorting out difficult, unpopular issues, will have the opportunity to reward great work by staff members and publicly recognize them.
 And who doesn’t want a $25 Amazon gift card?”

 Other staff proposals are more specific to the departments in which they work, such as Director of Financial Aid Cathy Fuller who requested professional training for her office to keep abreast of ever-changing federal regulations.
-Kate Trzaskos, director of experiential learning and career development, will use her award to create a “dress for success” lending library of professional attire for students who are interviewing, going to networking events, or attending conferences (see "dress for success" fashion show in April, pictured right).
+Kate Trzaskos, director of experiential learning and career development, will use her award to create a “dress for success” lending library of professional attire for students who are interviewing, going to networking events, or attending conferences.

 “I plan to use a Geiger Pop-Up Staff Award to host an American Canoe Association course for Bridges leaders and Outdoor Program staff to hone the instruction, risk-assessment, and rescue skills necessary to leading canoe trips,” said Liza Mitrofanova ’15, Bridges program director.
 “Vermont and greater New England are rich in lakes and rivers, and this training will allow the OP to continue to provide our community with access to these natural resources through the graceful glide of the canoe.”